HAMLET: Ha, ha, are you honest?

-“You said that a mile back,” replied Darcy.
+“You said that a mile back,” Darcy replied.

-“I was cold a mile back too,” remarked his friend and pulled the rug on his lap up to his chin.
+“I was cold a mile back too,” his friend remarked, pulling the rug on his lap up to his chin.
 “Any idea how much longer?”

 “No idea.
-The last innkeeper in Stevenage said it was five miles to this odd little town that would have rooms when everywhere else is full up,” remarked Darcy.
+The last innkeeper in Stevenage said it was five miles to this odd little town that would have rooms when everywhere else is full up.”

 “Let us hope.”
-Darcy looked at his friend with half a smile then looked across at his valet who slept, despite the cold, sprawled out on the seat.
+Darcy looked at his friend with half a smile, then looked across at his valet who slept, despite the cold, sprawled out on the seat.
 Thankfully, Pursglove never snored.
-It was quiet again except for the sounds of the carriage and some outside sounds: the jangle of harnesses, or the horse’s hooves.
+It was quiet again except for the sounds of the carriage and some outside sounds: the jangle of harnesses or the horse’s hooves.
 Mr. Hatch and the groom braved the cold on top of the box.
-Darcy had offered the young groom a place inside, but the groom had insisted (for reasons of his own), to ride in his usual spot next to the coachman.
+Darcy had offered the young groom a place inside, but West had insisted on riding in his usual spot next to the coachman.

-“I will see what the delay is,” Darcy growled and opened the carriage door to leap down and shut it as quickly as he could.
+“I will see what the delay is,” Darcy growled, opening the carriage door to leap down, shutting it as quickly as he could.

 A young woman in a soft green cloak stood by the side of the road.
 She was tall, but beyond that and her youth, he could distinguish nothing in the depths of her hood.
 A dog frisked at her feet, and the little thing barked at Darcy as he peered down at it.